-John Asano is a blogger, web developer and freelance writer living in Gifu, Japan.
-Originally from Melbourne, Australia, he writes about the must see sights and attractions in Japan at Japan Travel Advice, as well as about Japanese culture and events on his blog Japan Australia.
+John Asano is a blogger and travel writer living in Gifu, Japan.
+Originally from Melbourne, Australia, he writes about must-see sights and attractions at Japan Travel Advice, as well as about Japanese travel and culture on his blog, Japan Australia.

 The Grand Festival of Kasuga Wakamiya Shrine was first held in the 12th century to pray for the end of an epidemic plague and for a rich harvest.

 The Chichibu Yomatsuri is one of the most spectacular winter festivals in Japan and is only a short trip away from Tokyo.

 The Arashiyama Momiji Festival is a beautiful and colourful autumn festival that takes place in the Arashiyama district of Kyoto.

 The Hakone Daimyo Gyoretsu commemorates the journey of Japan’s daimyo from the capital Edo to the provinces during the Edo Period.

 The Karatsu Kunchi Matsuri features daily parades, spectacular historical floats and powerful performances.

 The Jidai Matsuri is held every October 22, which is the anniversary of the foundation of Kyoto.

 The Takayama Autumn Festival is one of Japan’s biggest and most famous festivals attracting a large number of spectators every year